 At Nurture Life, we understand that there are all kinds of eaters out there and room for all kinds of foods at the table.
 There’s nothing wrong with the occasional treat like pizza or burgers, but we also believe that there’s a far better way to define “kids meals” in general—one that gives our children more room for exploration and more confidence in trying new foods.

-Some of our baby, toddler and kids meals lean toward conventional kids meals, while others look more like dishes you’d serve yourself.
+Some of our baby and kids meals lean toward conventional kids meals, while others look more like dishes you’d eat yourself (and you can eat them yourself!).
 Whichever is right for your little ones, we always focus on balanced nutrition and introducing “grown-up” foods in a kid-centric way.